raspy135/Qun-synthesizer/README.md

 **We are looking for your feedback!
 For general impressions and feedback, please email them to info@nunomo.com.**

 ## Overview of the QUN synth
+* Connectivity:
+    * Standard MIDI (TRS A type)
+    * BLE MIDI
-- Connectivity: Standard MIDI (TRS A type), BLE MIDI, MIDI UART sSupports macOS and Windows through my SerialMIDI: https://github.com/raspy135/serialmidi
+    * MIDI UART supports macOS and Windows through my SerialMIDI: https://github.com/raspy135/serialmidi

 * The ESP32-LyraT was originally designed for use in smart speakers.
 QUN synthesizer successfully uses it to achieve affordable pricing as a synthesizer.
 Though since the ESP32-LyraT is not designed to be a synthesizer, it has some limitations, e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)